-In 2013, the Conservancy and Philadelphia Parks & Recreation transformed Eakins Oval – eight acres of public space at the base of the Benjamin Franklin Parkway – into The Oval, the new ‘Park on the Parkway’ with programming and activities for people of all ages.
+Every summer since 2013, Fairmount Park Conservancy and Philadelphia Parks & Recreation have transformed Eakins Oval – eight acres of public space at the base of the Benjamin Franklin Parkway – into The Oval, the new ‘Park on the Parkway’ with programming and activities for people of all ages.

 Situated among some of the most visited cultural institutions in Philadelphia, Eakins Oval had long been underused considering its prominent place along the bustling Parkway.
 Before its transformation into The Oval, Eakins Oval functioned primarily as a surface parking lot and offered no amenities and little use for the people living near the space.
 The Oval replaced a dead zone along the bustling parkway with a thriving pedestrian environment in which residents and visitors can engage meaningfully in arts and culture, and a place for the often-overlooked communities adjacent to the parkway’s cultural institutions to gather and enjoy park amenities.